Force over Distance: Chapter 39

 “If you’re asking what I think you’re asking,” she said, soft and solemn, “you’ll need to tell us why.”

 Young nodded.
-He brushed against the intricate weave of Rush’s thoughts, running smooth and fast and focused.
+He brushed against the intricate weave of Rush’s thoughts, running fast and focused.
 The guy was concentrating in parallel, half his mind on Eli, half his mind visualizing circuits.
 Bright in concept, full of crystal.

 They were silent, watching him.

-“My god,” TJ said, appalled.
+“My god,” TJ whispered.

 “This explains a lot.”
 Greer crossed his arms.

-“Yeah,” Young said softly.
+“Yeah,” Young agreed.

 “How was it done?”
 Wray asked.